-BrE: call centre AmE: call center
+BrE: call centre AmE: call center 24.1 Use expressions from A opposite to complete this presentation.

-- 24.2 Look at B opposite and say where you go if you want to: - 1 park easily and visit different shops without going to the town centre. - 2 visit different shops grouped together in a British town centre. - 3 buy a packet of sugar when all the supermarkets are closed. - 4 have a snack in an American city without going to a restaurant. - 5 buy food very cheaply.

-6 buy clothes in a town centre without going to a specialized clothes shop.
+- 24.2 Look at B opposite and say where you go if you want to: - 1 park easily and visit different shops without going to the town centre. - 2 visit different shops grouped together in a British town centre. - 3 buy a packet of sugar when all the supermarkets are closed. - 4 have a snack in an American city without going to a restaurant. - 5 buy food very cheaply. - 6 buy clothes in a town centre without going to a specialized clothes shop.